udacity/create-your-own-adventure/english/lego/lego.md

 [Kick the man](../kicktheman/kicktheman.md)

 You see, there are two types of legos in this world.

 We all know and  love them lego brand legos, any other brand belongs in the trash heap.
 IMPOSTERS

+Unathorized legos will be subject to criminal trial and prosecution.
+You have been warned.